 Use Multi-window on the Samsung Galaxy S4

-Edited by Witz Taluban, Anonymous, Lynn, Leomar Umpad and 2 others
+Edited by Witz Taluban, Lynn, Leomar Umpad, Eng and 1 other

 The release of the much anticipated Samsung Galaxy 4 produced clamor in the tech world as to whether or not it could keep up with its competitors like Apple.
 Samsung Galaxy S4 has some slick designs.